-Running in deep-groove, sealed-for-life ball bearings the headstock spindle was bored through 16 mm, had a No. Morse taper socket and was equipped with a safe (though slow-to-change) "bolt-on" spindle nose.
+Running in deep-groove, sealed-for-life ball bearings the headstock spindle was bored through 16 mm, had a No. Morse taper socket and was equipped with a safe (though slow-to-change) "bolt-on" spindle nose flange.
 Driven by a 500 Watt motor, six spindle speeds were provided that ranged from 200 to 2400 r.p.m. on a 50-cycle supply and 250 to 2800 on 60-cycle (as used in North America).
+The speed range is pretty well spot-on for small moselling work, allowing larger casting to be turned as well as small pins.

 Able to be set over for the turning of slight tapers, the tailstock carried a 22 mm diameter spindle fitted with a No. 1 Morse taper socket.

-A most useful addition was the powered vertical milling and drilling attachment; this bolted to the back of the bed and was driven (though a V-belt) by a 200 Watt motor that provided three speeds of 380, 700 and 1600 r.p.m. on a 50-cycle supply and 450, 800 and 1900 r.p.m. on 60-cycle.
+For the home workshop - especially one inside the hose or flat - the most useful addition is the powered vertical milling and drilling attachment; this bolted to the back of the bed and was driven (though a V-belt) by a 200 Watt motor that provided three speeds of 380, 700 and 1600 r.p.m. on a 50-cycle supply and 450, 800 and 1900 r.p.m. on 60-cycle.
 The maximum clearance between screwed spindle nose and the boring table was 200 mm, the working radius 82 and quill travel, by either quick-feed lever or an optional worm-and-wheel fine feed attachment, 30 mm.

 During the 1970s and 1980s the Compact 5, was marketed in the United States by Sears as part of their Craftsman range using the Model designation 549-289000 - this also being, unaccountably, the same number used on the Sears' version of the Emco Compact 8 when fitted with the Emco Compact 5 milling head….